Coming soon

 Our view

-To date, the trust has reported two exits, which have led to the payment of 16.5p per share in dividends, and several underlying holdings appear to show promise.
-Past performance is not a guide to the future and dividends are variable and not guaranteed.
+To date, the trust has reported two exits, the proceeds from which were used to pay a number of dividends, and several underlying holdings appear to show promise.
+Investors should note that while the VCT targets an average dividend of 5p per year, the dividend has historically varied significantly from year-to-year.
+Past performance is not a guide to the future; dividends are variable and not guaranteed.

-For experienced VCT investors, this is an up-and-coming VCT which may add diversification to an existing VCT portfolio.
+In our view, this is an up-and-coming VCT which may add diversification to an existing VCT portfolio.
+Investors should form their own view.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
 You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
 The information on this webpage is a marketing communication.
 It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.